gitlabhq/gitlabhq/doc/development/frontend.md

 2. Once the download has finished we can setup our machine.
 3. Setup:
   **MacOS**
-    **Virtualbox**
+    **VirtualBox**
-    * Open Virtualbox from you application's folder.
+    * Open VirtualBox from you application's folder.
-    * Click in 'New'
+    * Click in 'New', a new windown will appear.
-      - Choose the name of your Machine
-      - Choose 'Linux' in 'Type'
-      - Choose 'Ubuntu (64-bit)' in 'Version'
-      Click Continue
-    * Memory size
+    * Choose your guest OS (Linux) and architecture (32 vs 64 bit, Ubuntu) and click Continue.
-      - Choose 1024 MB and click Continue
+    * Memory size, choose 1024 MB and click Continue.
+    * Hard disk, choose 'Create a virtual hard disk now' and click Create.
-    * Hard disk
+    * Hard disk file type, choose 'VDI (VirtualBox Disk image)' and click Continue.
+    * Storage on physical hard disk, choose 'Dynamically allocated' and click Continue
+    * File location and size, everything should be already filled, click 'Create'.
+      You should be able to see a new entry in the left sidebar menu of the VirtualBox home screen.
+    * Double click the Virtual machine you just created.
+    * Choose the unzipped file that you download earlier and click 'Start'.
+    * You will see the Ubuntu installation screen, choose 'Install Ubuntu', follow the instructions and click 'Install now'
+    * You will be asked to restart the machine.
+    * After a successful installation we have to remove our installation .iso image from the virtual optical drive before we reboot.
+This can be done from the "Devices" menu in VirtualBox, choose Devices > Optical Drives > Remove disk from virtual drive

+    **VMware fusion**
+    * Open VMware fusion from your application's folder.
+    * Select 'Create a custom virtual machine' and click 'Continue'.
+    * Choose Operating System, Linux, Ubuntu and click 'Continue'.
-      - Choose 'Create a virtual hard disk now' and click Create *
+    * Choose 'Create a new virtual disk' and click 'Continue'.
+    * Verify your choices and click 'Finish', you will see the boot screen after you save your machine.

 #### Microsoft Edge and versions of IE8 through IE11
 _This step assumes you already have a virtual machine installed_